 It is District policy to conduct periodic cost of service studies for its rates and charges.
-The District believes that its established rates for wastewater service comply with the substantive standards of Article XIIID.
-However, due to the uncertainties of evolving case law and potential future judicial interpretations of Proposition 218, the District is unable to predict at this time whether Proposition 218 could be interpreted, for example, to further limit fees and charges for wastewater services and/or to require stricter standards for the allocation of costs among customers and customer classes.
-See APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WASTEWATER SYSTEM) - WASTEWATER SYSTEM FINANCES - Rates and Charges."
+The District believes that its established rates for water service comply with the substantive standards of Article XIIID and do not exceed the proportional cost of providing water service at each given level of usage.
+However, due to the uncertainties of evolving case law and potential future judicial interpretations of Proposition 218, the District is unable to predict the outcome of the ongoing litigation described above or whether Proposition 218 could be interpreted, for example, to further limit fees and charges for water services and/or to require stricter standards for the allocation of costs among customers and customer classes.
+See APPENDIX A - "THE EAST BAY MUNICIPAL UTILITY DISTRICT (THE WATER SYSTEM) - WATER SYSTEM FINANCES - Rates and Charges."